nla-group/fABBA/doc/source/multivariate.rst

 ======================================

 Here we domonstrate how to use ``fABBA`` to symbolize multivariate (same applies to multiple univariate time series) with consistent symbols.
+After downloading the `UEA time series dataset <https://www.timeseriesclassification.com/>`_ in corresponding folder, you can run JABBA following the example below:

 .. code:: python